nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 Most _nf-core_ pipelines have a number of flags that need to be passed on the command line: some mandatory, some optional.
 To make it easier to launch pipelines, these parameters are described in a JSON file bundled with the pipeline.
 The `nf-core launch` command uses this to build an interactive command-line wizard which walks through the different options with descriptions of each, showing the default value and prompting for values.

-> _NB: This is an experimental feature - JSON file and rich descriptions of parameters is not yet available for all pipelines._

 Once all prompts have been answered, non-default values are saved to a `params.json` file which can be supplied to Nextflow to run the pipeline.
 Optionally, the Nextflow command can be launched there and then.